 1. Comment Spam

-It’s not unusual for people to link to their or someone else’s website within comments on blogs and articles, and it’s entirely possible to do so in a natural and non-spammy way.
+It’s not unusual for people to link to their or someone else’s website within comments on blog posts and articles, and it’s entirely possible to do so in a natural and non-spammy way.

 But when comments sections across multiple websites are filled with keyword-stuffed links leading to a site, search engines start to take notice.